-ApsaraMQ for RabbitMQ is a messaging service that is developed based on highly available distributed storage.
-This service supports the AMQP 0-9-1 protocol and is compatible with open source RabbitMQ clients.
-Compared with open source RabbitMQ, ApsaraMQ for RabbitMQ resolves pain points such as message accumulation and split brain and provides benefits such as high concurrency, distributed architecture, and flexible scaling.
-This topic compares ApsaraMQ for RabbitMQ and open source RabbitMQ in terms of features, stability, performance, exchanges, and queues to help you better understand and use ApsaraMQ for RabbitMQ.
+ApsaraMQ for RabbitMQ is a messaging product that implements the AMQP 0-9-1 protocol and is based on a high-availability (HA) distributed storage architecture.
+It is compatible with open source RabbitMQ clients.
+Compared with open source RabbitMQ, ApsaraMQ for RabbitMQ resolves common stability pain points, such as message accumulation and split-brain issues.
+It also offers the benefits of a cloud messaging service, such as high concurrency, distributed deployment, and flexible scaling.
+This topic compares ApsaraMQ for RabbitMQ with open source RabbitMQ in terms of features, stability, performance, exchanges, and queues to help you better understand the capabilities of ApsaraMQ for RabbitMQ.

 For more information about ApsaraMQ for RabbitMQ, see Benefits.